terencezl/pydass_vasp/README.md

 * The defaults of the functions and wrapping scripts are sane and cater to the most use cases.
 For example, If you are in a Python interpreter, simply typing in `pydass_vasp.plotting.plot_tdos()` will collect data to plot from `DOSCAR` and parameters necessary under the current VASP job directory, generate and **display** a figure (or more) but **not save** it/them on disk, and at the same time return a dictionary with the extracted data.
 It'll automatically obtain critical parameters such as `ISPIN`, `E-fermi` first from VASP **output** files (e.g. `OUTCAR`), then **input** files (e.g. `INCAR`) if the first attempt fails, and decide the number of figures to generate.
 If you are just in a terminal shell, typing in the script `plot_tdos.py` will do the same, but **rather than display** the figure(s), instead, **save** it/them quietly and use matplotlib's `Agg` backend.
 This would be particularly helpful for terminal users who don't have X Window forwarding ([Xming](http://www.straightrunning.com/XmingNotes/) for Windows, [XQuartz](http://xquartz.macosforge.org/landing/) for Mac OS X) set up on their own local machine, or the forwarding connection is slow to hold the live generated figures.

 * The options to the functions and wrapping scripts provide you with room of customization from the beginning.
-As an example, we consider `pydass_vasp.plotting.plot_tdos()`, shorted as `plot_tdos()`.
+For example, the internal documentation of `pydass_vasp.plotting.plot_tdos()` looks like below.

     ```python
-    # in IPython, see the docstring
+    # see the docstring

-    plot_tdos?
+    # in IPython interpreter
+    pydass_vasp.plotting.plot_tdos?

+    # or in regular python interpreter
+    help(pydass_vasp.plotting.plot_tdos)
     ```

         Plot the total density of states, with consideration of spin-polarization.